AlexTsikhun/airport-api-service/README.md

 # Airport API Service

 The Airport API service provides information about and manages airports, flights, and aircraft.
+Written in Django Rest Framework

 ## Table of Contents